skerkour/bloom-legacy/src/organization/leadership.md

 By being [INTJ](https://www.16personalities.com/intj-personality) his sens of focus is really intense.
 He may not respond to you because it does not find what you say intersting enough.

+You don't have to trust him, you have to believe in him.
+You have to have faith.